 Cables used on bicycles are in two parts.
 The inner wire is made of strands of steel twisted together.
 The outer housing is also made of flexible steel, usually wound in a helix.
 The inner wire runs down the middle of the housing.
 Both parts are equally important: neither can work without the other.

 Isaac Newton said "For every action, there is an equal and opposite reaction."
 In the case of bicycle cables, this means that there cannot be a pull on an inner cable without an equal push on the housing.
 The housing gives the pull of the cable something to pull against.

-That's how the cable can apply force to one arm of a sidepull brake, and the housing, to the other arm.
+This type of cable is called a Bowden cable, after its presumed inventor.
+A Bowden cable can apply force in two opposite directions at the same time, and is flexible -- especially important when controls are on the handlebar .That's how the cable can transfer force from the brake lever to one arm of a sidepull brake, and the housing, to the other arm.
 Looking at the brake, you will see that the cable pulls, and the housing pushes -- equal and opposite.